 - crispy, salty pan-fried nuggets of guanciale — Italian salt-cured pig jowl, or pancetta — salt-cured Italian bacon.

-Your first taste will have your eyes lifting up to heaven because a taste so divine could not be of this earth.
+Your first taste will have your eyes lifting up to heaven because a taste so divine couldn’t be of this earth.

-Since it is so delicious everyone wants credit for the original recipe.
-Most of the time it is attributed to the cucina romana.
+Since the pasta alla carbonara dish is so delicious, everyone wants credit for the original recipe.
+Most of the time it’s attributed to the cucina romana.

-Competing theories give credit to the woodcutters in the Apennine mountains of the Abruzzo, coal workers because ” alla carbonara” means coal worker’s style.
+- Competing theories give credit to the woodcutters in the Apennine mountains of the Abruzzo, and also coal workers because ” alla carbonara” means coal worker’s style.

-Another theory credits the food shortages during World War II.
-The Allied troops in Rome distributed military rations of powdered eggs and bacon and the clever Romans used the ingredients to make the dish.
+- Another theory credits the food shortages during World War II.
+During the war, the Allied troops in Rome distributed military rations of powdered eggs and bacon.
+The story goes that the clever Romans used these ingredients to make the dish.

 Pasta alla Carbonara Belongs to Rustic Italian Cuisine

-We hope you try this simple outstanding dish.
+We hope you make this pasta alla carbonara recipe for you and your family.
 We’re sure you’ll consider this recipe a keeper.